Introduction

 Conclusion

-Understanding the difference between Willow and Montpellier should help organisations prepare for changes that will take place on 28th April 2025.
+Understanding the difference between Willow and Montpellier should help organisations transition through the changes.
 These changes are associated with the question set and version of the Cyber Essentials requirements.
 The update relates to clearer language, along with more emphasis on passwordless authentication and vulnerability fixes.
-The test specification for Cyber Essentials Plus is also being updated to ensure verification takes place relating to scope, sub-sets and sampling.
+The changes to the test specification for Cyber Essentials Plus ensure verification takes place relating to scope, sub-sets and sampling.
 Documentation relating to these changes are available on the IASME website.
 If you’d like to speak about these changes, please arrange a call and we’d be happy to discuss in more detail.

 FAQs